Jermaine0Forbes/AvaWebsite/readme.md

 *Want to see more logs? visit* **logs.md**

-### 6/20/20
+### 7/14/20

 **Goals for the month**
 - ~add link back to github~
 - ~add routes to missing urls, and add "currently working on" to empty pages~
-- add visitors table
+- ~add visitors table~
 - create cart list when clicking on cart quantity icon
 - Create the "check out" page

 **Currently**
-- So I think I got most of the kinks out when navigating pages with the pagination module and the filter sidebar.
+- I use mongodb to record visitors that come on to the website.
+Next, I need to make the login system functional.